jupyter/jupyter_client/docs/messaging.rst

    socket to avoid queueing behind execution requests.
 The control channel is used for shutdown and restart messages, as well as for debugging messages.

+   For a smoother user experience, we recommend running the control channel in a separate thread from the shell channel, so that e.g. shutdown or debug messages can be processed immediately without waiting for a long-running shell message to be finished processing (such as an expensive execute request).

 5. **Heartbeat**: This socket allows for simple bytestring messages to be sent between the frontend and the kernel to ensure that they are still connected.